bytebase/bytebase.com/content/docs/administration/sign-in-frequency.md

 <HintBlock type="info">

-You need to restart Bytebase to make the change take effect.
+You need to restart Bytebase and re-login to make the change take effect.

 </HintBlock>